Kong/developer.konghq.com/app/_gateway_entities/route.md

 ## Route and Service interaction

 Routes, in conjunction with [Services](/gateway/entities/service/), let you expose your Services to applications with {{site.base_gateway}}. {{site.base_gateway}} abstracts the Service from the applications by using Routes.
 Since the application always uses the Route to make a request, changes to the Services, like versioning, don’t impact how applications make the request.
-Routes also allow the same Service to be used by multiple applications and apply different policies based on the Route used.

 The following diagram shows how Routes interact with other {{site.base_gateway}} entities: